Worldwide Engagement for Digitizing Biocollections

 The WeDigBio Dashboard (shown at top) is mapping and tallying your transcriptions.
 As you can see, thousands of transcriptions have already been completed from many locations around the world.
 This dashboard can be a great visualization to show your onsite and offsite participants.

-On Day 3, we're looking forward to several events, including those at the Indiana University Science Fest and the University of Vermont's Pringle Herbarium, as well as additional events at The Field Museum, and the Delaware Museum of Natural History.
+On Day 3, we're looking forward to several events, including those at the Indiana University Science Fest and the University of Vermont's Pringle Herbarium, as well as additional events at the Field Museum and the Delaware Museum of Natural History.

 Join us in person and online and let's see what records we break!